canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Every year..."
 It's hard to figure out words.
 "Every year since you were, um, gone, I logged into <cite>TRISMEGISTUS</cite>, I went to the place in the second area where the candle people are and did the 'blessed flame' quest.
 Do you remember that one?"

 Violet is tearing up too, now.
 Her friend sits quietly, apparently pondering my freshly-repainted wall.
-I pull myself to my feet, and wrap my arms around her, and we can just cry together for a while.
+So I pull myself to my feet, and wrap my arms around her, and we can just cry together for a while.
 She feels so light.

 "I couldn't tell you." she says, muffled.
 "I'm sorry, Indigo.
 I would have done anything to tell you I was still there.
 I couldn't."